-In nuclear collisions about factor of 2 more strangeness produced than in pp general feature: in high energy nuclear collisions hadrons with strange quarks produced more abundantly than in pp collisions the enhancement grows with the number of strange valence quarks Particle production in central AA collisions a summary of 15 years of experimental research systematic trends with beam energy mesons rise and level off baryons drop antibaryons rise steeply can we understand all of these?
+J. Stachel.
+K. Reygers | QGP physics SS2015 | 5.
+Statistical Hadronization and Strangeness Identification via invariant mass of weak decay products in nuclear collisions about factor of 2 more strangeness produced than in pp general feature: in high energy nuclear collisions hadrons with strange quarks produced more abundantly than in pp collisions the enhancement grows with the number of strange valence quarks Particle production in central AA collisions a summary of 25 years of experimental research systematic trends with beam energy: mesons rise and level off baryons drop antibaryons rise steeply can we understand all of these?